What happens about transport if my child has to self-isolate?

 Many of our students would not be able to express that they are suffering from symptoms.
 It is the staff working with them who will monitor each student.
 If a student begins to present with symptoms such as:

 They will be moved to the medical room with a member of staff wearing appropriate PPE whilst their parent/carer is phoned to collect them.
 If anyone is suspected to have Covid-19, then any PPE worn must be double bagged and stored separately for 72hours before being disposed of.
-The student should self-isolate for 7 days and arrange to have a test.
+The student should self-isolate for 10 days and arrange to have a test.
 Their fellow household members should self-isolate for 14 days.
-All staff and students will have access to a test if they display symptoms.
-The bubble will then have to isolate at home for 14 days or longer if they still have symptoms, or isolate at home until they test negative for Covid-19.
-The other household members of the wider bubble do not need to self-isolate unless the staff or student member they live with subsequently develops symptoms.

 Will my child be able to go out?

-Unfortunately we are unable to run offsite activities at the moment, this will be reviewed regularly and as soon as we can staff students going off site, we will.
+Unfortunately we are unable to run offsite activities at the moment, this will be reviewed regularly and as soon as we can allow staff and students going off site, we will.

 Can I send my child into school with toys or equipment?